DomiKamu/OhmerPrems/README.md

 ## **FroeZe, FroeZe-X & FroeZe-SX modules**

 :warning: **No sound (by Audio Engine) is meaning you don't have a license (V2) keyfile (the module is running as "Free/Trial", instead of as full version).
-Free/Trial version is limited to edit fourth first tracks (BD, SD, CH, and OH), and/or only Oberheim DMX, Drumulator, LinnDrum, Roland 707, and Roland 808 drum machines are allowed (all other drum machines are muted).** Also, without license V2 keyfile, FroeZe module (and expanders) have more feature limitations (indicated in the Quick Guide).
+Free/Trial version is limited to edit fourth first tracks (BD, SD, CH, and OH), and/or only Oberheim DMX, Drumulator, LinnDrum, Roland 707, and Roland 808 drum machines are allowed (all other drum machines are muted).** Also, without license V2 keyfile, FroeZe module (and expanders) may have more feature limitations (indicated in the Quick Guide).

 [Please click here to read FroeZe/FroeZe-X/FroeZe-SX specifications & **Quick Guide**](docs/modules/FroeZe/Manual.md)